axr/website-data/README.md

 Notes specific to `blog-post` type:
-If no summary file is specified, you can insert `<!--more-->` anywhere in the content file and everything about that will be automatically used as the summary.
+If no summary file is specified, you can insert `<!--more-->` anywhere in the content file and everything after that will be automatically used as the summary.

 ### release-$VERSION.json